Physics-24/Motion1/docs/week3.md

-# Week 3: Feb 7 - Feb 13
+# Week 3: Jan 30 - Feb 5

 <br>

-**The miniquestions for topics 1-3 on this page are due on Monday February 8 at  8am PT**
+**The miniquestions for topics 1-3 on this page are due on Monday January 31 at 8am**

-**The miniquestions for topics 4-5 on this page are due on Wednesday February 10 at  8am PT**
+**The miniquestions for topics 4-5 on this page are due on Wednesday February 2 at 8am**